 The first thing you probably think about when going to workout is to bring some water.
 Great!
 Stay hydrated by drinking water before, during and after your workout.
 You can even try to add a lemon as Rhonda suggests.
 Source: Rhonda Gessner

-But what’s the best food to eat for a great workout?
+But what’s the best food to fuel a great workout?
 Great question!
 Read on…

 Caution!
 Now this is where I let you know that you need to consult your doctor before starting any weight loss, exercise or nutrition program.
 What we’re sharing here is what works for us for light to moderate exercising and that doesn’t mean that it’s right for everyone.
 Please discuss all health-related topics with a licensed professional.

 Going to workout today?
 Great!
 As we mentioned above, you won’t forget your water, but did you know you should eat something before your workout?
-Eating within the first hour of waking will kick-start your metabolism.
-Even a half-banana or half a container of Greek yogurt will do.
+Eating within the first hour of waking will kick-start your metabolism and give your body the fuel it needs.

 But let’s talk about what to eat – what kind of fuel does your body need so you get the most out of the time you spend working out.
 Pre-workout and post-workout meals should be different.
 Eat Carbohydrates (carbs) pre-workout to provide the energy you need to fuel your workout.
 And eat Protein to build your muscles and repair them after your workout – especially on your strength training days.

-Before workout meals or snacks should be easy to digest carbohydrates.
-If you had a meal more than 3 hours prior to your workout, or working out in the morning, be sure to eat a 1/2 banana or some yogurt before working out, even a fruit shake about 30 minutes before your workout.
+Your ‘Before’ workout snack should be easy-to-digest carbohydrates.
+If you had a meal more than 3 hours prior to your workout, or do your workouts in the morning right after waking up, be sure to eat a 1/2 banana or some yogurt before working out.
+You can even try a fruit shake about 30 minutes before your workout.

 Here are some suggestions for foods you can eat after exercising: